Gerald-Waerseggers/GS1-Barcode-Scanner/Docs/scannerreadme.md

 ### Finalizing the Scanning Session

 1. Review the table to ensure all information is complete and accurate.

 2. Click **Export CSV**:

    - A CSV file will be generated and saved in your browser’s download folder.
-   - Use this file to update Sage X3 accordingly.
+   - Use this file to update Sage X3 accordingly with the **YINV or YFTISMR** template.

+3. **For Stock Counts:**

+   1. After uploading your CSV file in Sage, it is **necessary** to close the count session.
+   2. Navigate to **Stock > Counts > Counts**.
+   3. Locate the stock count document noted in the log file.
+   4. Click **Close** to finalize the count.

-3. To start a new session:
+4. To start a new session:

    - Click **Clear All**.
    - Update the setup if needed.